 Spiritual Formation Mentoring

-Dr. Marilyn Elliott has developed and facilitates these 8-week, non-accredited course designed to build a foundational understanding of human formation.
+Dr. Marilyn Elliott has developed and facilitates this 7-week, non-accredited course designed to build a foundational understanding of human formation.
 Each participant is invited into shared spiritual practices and focused conversation around formational ideas.
 The class is gentle, focused, and practical.

 Joining this cohort necessitates a commitment to participate with a whole heart: being present when we meet and offering your life as openly as you are able.
 Each person’s contribution impacts the spiritual dynamics of the whole.

 Registration is open to all – staff, spouses, students, faculty, community members, etc. Evening sessions are open to men and women; morning sessions are for women only.

 Level 1 is offered each fall, and Level 2 is offered in the spring.
 Completion of Level 1 is necessary for participation in Level 2.
 And Advanced Mentoring class is offered for those who have completed Levels 1 and 2 and who wish to gather as a group to continue their individual formation through reading and conversation; the Advanced Mentoring class meets once per month.
 All classes are on Tuesdays.

 The cost is $25 for each (Advanced Mentoring is free); childcare is provided for ages 6 weeks through 12 years with prior registration and a one-time $5 registration fee (per family, not per child).
 In addition, each participant is required to order several books to read outside of class; these may be purchased through Amazon.

 Toddlers ages 3 and younger, along with a parent, are invited to join Valerie Stark at the Community House for a time of interaction each Wednesday from 10-11am during the fall and spring semesters.
 For more information, contact Valerie Stark at email@example.com.